aws/sagemaker-python-sdk/src/sagemaker/tensorflow/script_mode_training.rst

     tf_estimator.fit(your_input_data, wait=False)
     training_job_name = tf_estimator.latest_training_job.name

-    # after some time, or in a separate python notebook, we can attach to it again.
+    # after some time, or in a separate Python notebook, we can attach to it again.

     tf_estimator = TensorFlow.attach(training_job_name=training_job_name)